OtiDioti/numqt/README.md

-# Numerical Quantum Theory (numpt)
+# Numerical Quantum Theory (numqt)

-numpt is a Python package for constructing adaptive, non-uniform meshes and generating quantum mechanical operators on these grids.
+numqt is a Python package for constructing adaptive, non-uniform meshes and generating quantum mechanical operators on these grids.
 It also includes routines for creating spin operators (spin‑1/2 and spin‑3/2) that can be embedded in higher-dimensional Hilbert spaces via tensor products.
 This tool is ideal for researchers and developers working on numerical quantum mechanics, computational physics, and related fields.

 ## Table of Contents